Volkswagen 01M transmission: Design

+The 097 Audi transmissions used in longitudinal engine applications also used the same internals and similar valve bodies.
+These transmissions were later renamed 01N.

+There existed a Tiptronic variation of the 01M transmission.
+They however came only on select Euro models.

 The transmission has an oil-to-liquid cooler mounted on top of the transmission.
 Transmission oil is heated/cooled by the engine antifreeze that runs through the cooler.

 Weak points

 Some areas of failure on this transmission include leaks in the oil filling tube by removing the cap incorrectly, damage to plastic internals due to fluid over-temperature conditions, leaks in the transmission oil cooler, internal fluid pressure leaks from torn piston diaphragms, worn piston bores for solenoids in aluminum valve body, and the resulting worn clutches and bands.
 Occasionally, the plastic speedometer drive gear will break and fall off of the differential carrier and the speedometer will stop working.
 To repair this, the transmission must be removed and the differential disassembled far enough to replace the plastic gear.
 With age, the resistance in the wiring and/or electrical terminals between the valve body and transmission controller can increase.
 The additional resistance may prevent the computer from reading the faint pulses from the transmission speed sensors.
 Any sulfated connector and missing sensor signal causes the transmission to go to "fail safe" or "limp" mode.
 This mode keeps the transmission in Third gear and the gear indicator in the instrument panel indicates all gears are selected simultaneously.